 If you decorate a class instance method as an

-autouse=True pytest fixture, then it
+autouse=True Pytest fixture,

-useful pattern to remember.
+is a useful pattern to remember.

 For example, it can be employed to apply the same context management for all tests in the class.
 For example, if you wanted to patch Django’s settings for all test methods: